 How do you nominate someone?

 A prize nomination must be proposed by someone (a nominator) with knowledge of the nominee’s achievements and endorsed by two supporters.
-Nominators for the Aboriginal and Torres Strait Islander Knowledge Systems Prize must provide two independent referees.
-The nominator must contact independent referees to gain their commitment to provide a referee report on the template provided by the Department before submitting their details.
+Nominators for the Knowledge Systems Prize must provide two independent referees.
+Nominators and supporters must not be close family members (see glossary in the guidelines) and a nominator cannot be a supporter or an independent referee for the same nomination.

 You should also ensure the nominee is willing to be nominated, will provide the evidence necessary to support the nomination, and understands the obligations that come with the prize.